-Tammy’s Tastings was founded in 2006 to help people learn about food and drink in a delicious and entertaining way.
-From our regularly scheduled online & in-person cocktail classes to corporate and private events, we work with people to find out what they’d like to learn about food and drink and help them do that in a delicious, entertaining, and slightly educational way.
+Tammy’s Tastings was founded in 2006 to help people learn about food and drink in a delicious, entertaining and slightly educational way.
+We offer regularly scheduled online & in-person cocktail classes as well as corporate and private events.
 Our events are good for all occasions, from corporate team building and customer appreciation events, to birthday and bachelorette parties, to book clubs and other social groups.
 Each event is tailored to the specific occasion and audience, and available for nearly every budget and timeframe.
-And while Tammy is the heart of Tammy’s Tastings, we have a fully qualified team capable of delivering a wide range of events.
+And while Tammy is the founder of Tammy’s Tastings, we have a fully qualified team capable of delivering a wide range of events.

 We are based in Ann Arbor, MI and primarily serve Detroit, Southeast Michigan and Northwest Ohio.
 Travel outside the area is possible.
 Contact Us for more information.